Faculty

 • Associate Professor

-• Focuses on 18th-century French literature, Enlightenment political and moral philosophy, colonialism, and critical theory
+• Focuses on 18th-century French literature, French Enlightenment political and moral philosophy and economic ideas, French imperialism in the Pacific, francophone literature from the Pacific, science fiction, and critical theory

 • 651-696-6306